ScryEngineering/scrygroup.com/README.md

 ## Author information

-We are using json files to store the information about the people/authors which is later used to create biography pages.
+We are using Markdown files to store the information about the people/authors which is later used to create biography pages.
 The file path is in `content/people`

 ```sh
 content/